Dutch BV Company in the Netherlands

-A Dutch BV Company is similar to a Limited Liability Company (LLC) in the United States and a German GmbH.
+A Dutch BV Company, formed in The Netherlands, is similar to a Limited Liability Company (LLC) in the United States and a German GmbH.
 The BV stands for “Besloten Vennootschap”.
 It is a very popular type of company in the Netherlands and with foreigners who can own 100% of the company shares.

 BV’s are controlled by the Netherlands Commercial Code of 2012 which made registration much simpler.
 Foreigners can own all of the shares in a BV.